iago-mendes/stemguy-posts/2020-12-20-what-is-needed-for-a-website-to-work.md

 ### Markup and style: formatting a website

 Besides programming, languages can have other functions like markup and styling.
-For example, HTML — the most famous markup language for the web — tells to the computer what should be displayed and how.
+For example, HTML — the most famous markup language for the web — tells the computer what should be displayed and how.
 Furthermore, CSS is the most common language used for styling websites.

 ## Frameworks: making our lives easier